bakustarver/rpgmakermlinux-cicpoffs/README.md

 ### Dependencies for tyranobuilder (Supports this engine since v1.0.9)
 - [nwjs](https://nwjs.io/) - As the main engine of the game
+- electron 9.4.4 to run v5 version games of this engine
 - python script tyranoextract with these dependencies (asarlib,pefile)

 ### Dependencies for RPG Maker XP / VX / VX Ace (Supports this engine since v1.0.9)